May 10, 2023

 Skeuomorphism is a design technique that’s most often used in UI/UX design.
 A skeuomorph imitates real-life counterparts in order to express its functionalities.
 Essentially, skeuomorphic designs embody “affordances,” or actions a user can take depending on the object.
 This makes objects on an interface feel more familiar and easier to understand.
 Skeuomorphs are ordinarily three-dimensional to emphasize the similarities between the digital objects and their analog equivalents.

-The origins of Skeuomorphism
+The Origins of Skeuomorphism

 The skeuomorphism design style can be traced back to the 1890s, where it was applied to material objects that had decorative representations in art and architecture.
 But there were two major digital shifts that sparked skeuomorphism’s resurgence: in the 1980s after the advent of computers and in the mid-2000s when Apple introduced the first iPhone.